Meeco/js-sdk/packages/sdk/README.md

 ## Usage Basics

-This is not an exhaustive list of functionatlity - just some basic use-cases.
+This is not an exhaustive list of functionality - just some basic use-cases.
 For full usage [see the API docs](https://meeco.github.io/js-sdk/)

 All examples expect you have your environment configured.